-For example, for respite, a child can attend breakfast or after school club or a child is given ELSA support at the beginning of the school day to support their entry into school.
-The school have facilitated contact visits if needed.
+For example, for respite, a child can attend breakfast or after school club or a child is given ELSA support at the beginning of the school day to support their entry into school or will be part of a 'meet and greet' group.
+The school will facilitate contact visits if needed.